Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### What does Amazon GuardDuty do to protect AWS accounts and workloads?

 - [ ] Notifies AWS customers about abuse events once they are reported.
-- [x] Continuously menitors AWS infrastructure and helps detect e threats such as attacker reconnaissance or account compromise.
+- [x] Continuously monitors AWS infrastructure and helps detect threats such as attacker reconnaissance or account compromise.
 - [ ] Helps AWS customers identify the root cause of potential security issues.
 - [ ] Checks security groups for rules that allow unrestricted access to AWS. resources.